 The County plans to continue employing all of their existing efforts, which are considered best practices, in working to reduce homelessness and meet the needs of residents experiencing homelessness and residents with special needs.
-The County's strategic plan to address homelessness outlines the County's priorities and the County is actively engaged in an 18-month planning process to co-develop its new 10-year plan with relevant agencies, including the Department of Housing & Community Development.
-That plan and its priorities are incorporated by reference herein and will automatically update the Consolidated Plan priorities related to preventing and ending homelessness upon publication.
+The County's strategic plan to address homelessness outlines the County's priorities.